oferei/json-gate/README.md

 Defines a schema for all properties that are not explicitly defined by _properties_ and do not match any pattern in _patternProperties_.
 It can take one of two forms:

-* Schema - all the additional properties must be valid according to the schema.
+* Schema - all the additional properties must be valid against the schema.
 * False - additional properties are not allowed.

 Example: